yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 # Deploying and Managing a V3 Vault

-V3 makes it as simple as possible for anyone to deploy and manage their Vaults.
-No longer will Yearn be the only manager of Vaults, gate-keeping who can be a debt allocator, or what strategies should be added to a vault.
-Now, anyone can deploy, manage, and earn fees from their vision and preferences on everything from risk profile, fee model, decentralization, etc.
+No longer will Yearn be the only manager of Vaults!
+V3 Vaults make it as simple as possible for anyone to deploy and manage Yearn Vaults.
+Now, anyone with a vision for a new vault can deploy and manage one, setting their preferences for risk profiles, fee models, decentralization, and more.

-In V3 our "Allocator Vaults" or "Meta of Vaults" are designed to be efficient 4626 compliant debt allocators that can have many different "strategies" attached to them and will direct funds to these strategies based on the vault's management choice.
-The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies, and start the yield generation.
-But they also hold many customization factors, allowing different managers to differentiate themselves and experiment with different optionalities.
+V3 "Allocator Vaults" are meta-vaults that are designed to be efficient, 4626-compliant debt allocators that can have many different "strategies" attached to them and will direct funds to these strategies based on the vault's management choice.
+The vaults are built to be "plug and play", allowing managers to deploy, add their strategies, and immediately start yield generation.
+If you want to go beyond the default settings, vaults can also be customized to allow managers to differentiate themselves and experiment with different parameters.

-Running your vault requires no need to know how to code.
+Running a vault doesn't require knowing how to code.
 Anyone desiring to manage their strategies and allocations can simply deploy and run their vault.

 ## Definitions